China–United States trade war: Trade relationship

-The U.S. and China held talks in Beijing between U.S. National Security Adviser Jake Sullivan and CCP Foreign Affairs Commission Office Director Wang Yi to prevent competition from escalating into conflict.
+The US and China held talks in Beijing between US National Security Adviser Jake Sullivan and CCP Foreign Affairs Commission Office Director Wang Yi to prevent competition from escalating into conflict.
 The meetings aimed to stabilize strained relations and maintain open communication.

 Trump administration's complaints

-Donald Trump's first noted advocacy for tariffs was prompted by Japanese economic success in the 1980s, arguing that the U.S. trade deficit was a burden and that tariffs would promote domestic manufacturing that would keep the United States from being "ripped off" by its trading partners.
+Donald Trump's first noted advocacy for tariffs was prompted by Japanese economic success in the 1980s, arguing that the US trade deficit was a burden and that tariffs would promote domestic manufacturing that would keep the United States from being "ripped off" by its trading partners.
 In early 2011, he stated that because China has manipulated their currency, "it is almost impossible for our companies to compete with Chinese companies."
 Imposing tariffs was subsequently a major plank of his successful 2016 presidential campaign.

 In the 2016 US presidential election, Trump ran on a protectionist economic platform.
 During his 2016 presidential campaign, Donald Trump promised to reduce the US trade deficit with China, which he attributed to unfair trade practices, such as intellectual property theft and lack of access by US companies to the Chinese market.
 Trade advisor Peter Navarro was given an office on the 14th floor of Trump Tower, where he worked on economic plans that heavily focused on starting a trade war against China.
 As president, in August 2017, he directed the Office of the United States Trade Representative (USTR) to investigate Chinese economic practices.
 The resulting report, issued in March 2018, attacked many aspects of Chinese economic policy, focusing particularly on alleged technology transfer, which the report stated cost the US economy $225 billion and $600 billion annually.
 Following the issuing of the report, Trump ordered the imposition of tariffs on Chinese products, the filing of a WTO case against China and restrictions on Chinese investment in high-tech sectors of the US economy.
 Navarro was influential in pushing Trump to start the trade war; in his 2021 book In Trump Time, Navarro wrote that he urged Trump to go "full Sudden Zen" and start an all-out trade war against China.

-U.S. Secretary of Commerce Wilbur Ross meets with Chinese Minister of Industry and Information Technology Miao Wei, Beijing, September 2017.
+US Secretary of Commerce Wilbur Ross meets with Chinese Minister of Industry and Information Technology Miao Wei, Beijing, September 2017.

 In supporting tariffs as president, he said that China was costing the American economy hundreds of billions of dollars a year because of unfair trade practices.
-After imposing tariffs, he denied entering into a trade war, saying the "trade war was lost many years ago by the foolish, or incompetent, people who represented the U.S." He said that the U.S. has a trade deficit of $500 billion a year, with intellectual property (IP) theft costing an additional $300 billion.
+After imposing tariffs, he denied entering into a trade war, saying the "trade war was lost many years ago by the foolish, or incompetent, people who represented the US" He said that the US has a trade deficit of $500 billion a year, with intellectual property (IP) theft costing an additional $300 billion.
 "We cannot let this continue," he said.
 Former White House Counsel, Jim Schultz, said that "through multiple presidential administrations – Clinton, Bush and Obama – the United States has naively looked the other way while China cheated its way to an unfair advantage in the international trade market."